francis22/aws-javascript/README.md

 ### Overview
 The code in this repository is configured to deploy to AWS S3 using AWS CodePipeline.
-The coorelating server-side Node.js code may be found at https://github.com/aaronwht/aws-javascript-api.
+The correlating server-side Node.js code may be found at https://github.com/aaronwht/aws-javascript-api.

 ### Correlating Video Tutorial
 https://www.youtube.com/watch?v=sgBKkug6qsE

 ### Running locally
 Create an ```.env``` file in the root of your project as pictured below.
-As a convention, ```.env``` files store environment variables and are not checked into code repositiories as they often include sensative, or environment-related, information.
+As a convention, ```.env``` files store environment variables and are not checked into code repositories as they often include sensitive, or environment-related, information.
 This is typically done by including the ```.env``` file in your ```.gitignore``` file.

 ![.env file](https://www.aaronwht.com/images/s3-build/env-variables.png)

-Create the variable ```REACT_APP_API``` and set it's value to ```http://localhost:8080/```. (include the suffix slash)  This will point to the coorelating API endpoint specified above.
+Create the variable ```REACT_APP_API``` and set it's value to ```http://localhost:8080/```. (include the suffix slash)  This will point to the correlating API endpoint specified above.

 Run the below commands to install NPM packages locally and run the application.